 - Install and Register a Softphone to Extension 701

 2. Activating a Google Voice Trunk.
 To create a Trunk in FreePBX to handle calls to and from Google Voice, you’ll need three pieces of information from the Google Voice account you set up above: the 10-digit Google Voice phone number, your Google Voice account name, and your Google Voice password.
-Choose Other -> Google Voice from the FreePBX GUI.
-The following blank form will appear:
+Choose Connectivity -> Google Voice (Motif) from the FreePBX GUI.
+The following form will appear:

-Fill in the blanks with your information and check all 3 boxes.
-If your Google Voice account name ends in @gmail.com, you can leave that out.
+Fill in the blanks with your information and check only the top 2 boxes.
+If your Google Voice account name ends in @gmail.com, leave that out.
 Otherwise, include the full email address.
 Then click Submit Changes and Apply Config.

 There’s one more step or your Google Voice account won’t work reliably with Incredible Pi!
 From the Linux command prompt while logged into your server as root, restart Asterisk: amportal restart